+ETHICS DETECTIVE

-ETHICS DETECTIVE (p.
-34) Solving the Case of the Missing Team
+Solving the Case of the Missing Team

-Students' answers will most likely vary.
-Those who place the good of the organization before themselves will agree with the colleague who stated the goal of the team was to solve a problem for the company and not seek personal recognition.
-Those who are most interested in advancing their own careers, as the person described in the story, will most likely agree that Mueller behaved in an unethical manner.
-You might want to ask students if Mueller had taken one minute to introduce each team member to the board, would they be satisfied with his decision.
+- 1. Students' answers will most likely vary.
+Those who place the good of the organization before themselves will agree with the colleague who stated that the goal of the team was to solve a problem for the company and not seek personal recognition.
+Those who are most interested in advancing their own careers, like the person described in the story, will most likely agree that Mueller behaved in an unethical manner.
+You might want to ask students if Mueller had taken one minute to introduce each team member to the board, would they be satisfied with his decision? - 2.
+Students want to argue either side of this question.
+As a matter of etiquette, at least, Mueller could've avoided any bruised feelings by saying "we" rather than "my team."